 Litigation Involving Directors.
-On October 17, 2009 the Massachusetts Secretary of State issued an "obey the law" cease and desist order (the "Order") against Messrs.
+On October 17, 2009, the Massachusetts Secretary of State issued an "obey the law" cease and desist order (the "Order") against Messrs.
 Goldstein and Dakos and certain other parties (the "Bulldog Parties"), and fined the Bulldog Parties \$25,000, in connection with an alleged violation of Massachusetts law due to the Bulldog Parties making truthful information about certain unregistered investments available on a website and by sending an e-mail containing truthful material about such investments to an individual who requested it.
-The Bulldog Parties filed an appeal of the Order on November 15, 2007 in the Massachusetts Superior Court which was upheld, and the Bulldog Parties further appealed the Order.
-The Massachusetts Supreme Judicial Court upheld the Order on July 2, 2010, but held that the Bulldog Parties' claim that the Order violated their First Amendment rights must be decided as part of the Bulldog Parties' appeal of the lawsuit they filed against the Massachusetts Secretary of State (the "Lawsuit").
-The Massachusetts Supreme Judicial Court transferred the appeal of the Lawsuit to itself on July 23, 2010 and the case is pending.
+The Bulldog Parties filed an appeal of the Order on November 15, 2009 in the Massachusetts Superior Court ("SJC") which was upheld, and the Bulldog Parties further appealed the Order.
+The SJC upheld the Order on July 2, 2010, but held that the Bulldog Parties' claim that the Order violated their First Amendment rights must be decided as part of the Bulldog Parties' appeal of the lawsuit they filed against the Massachusetts Secretary of State (the "Lawsuit").
+The SJC transferred the appeal of the Lawsuit to itself on July 23, 2010.
+On September 22, 2011 the SJC affirmed the Superior Court's ruling and declined to reconsider the Bulldog Parties' personal jurisdiction claim.
+On October 5, 2011 the Capital Markets and Government Sponsored Enterprises Subcommittee of the United States House of Representatives approved H.R.
+2167, the Private Company Flexibility and Growth Act which would permit privately held companies like Bulldog Investors to use advertisements and websites to solicit accredited investors for private offerings.
+The Bulldog Parties are also considering filing a petition for certiorari with the United States Supreme Court.